Questions About Fall 2020?

 - Counseling and Psychological Services is available remotely, and students can still schedule appointments with a counselor.
 If you are feeling overwhelmed, please know that there are people at SSU who care and want to help.
 Visit the CAPS tips for managing Coronavirus concerns page for help in managing stress during this time.

 CAPS also sends out a monthly newsletter that contains resources for students and a list groups and workshops that they can join.
-The April edition of the newsletter (PDF) is now available.

 - The state of California has published a series of guides to help manage stress that you might find helpful.

 - Sonoma County has established a warm line that is available to any county resident experiencing emotional side effects of the pandemic and/or the shelter in place order, or knows somebody who is.
 This free and private warm line is available seven days a week from 10 a.m. to 7 p.m. by calling 707-565-2652.
 Service in Spanish is also available as well as telephone interpretation for other languages.

 COVID-19 Testing Protocols

 Students who believe they may have symptoms of COVID-19 should contact the Student Health Center, which can refer any student (on and off-campus) to a testing site if necessary.
 There are no plans for regular or standardized testing of students on campus.

 Is SSU doing daily temperature checks of students and others?

 The University requires that all students and employees complete a daily wellness screening prior to entering any campus building.
 The screening includes an affirmation that the person does not have a fever over 100 degrees.